 FREE EXPRESS PASSES

 Just in case all the discounts, parking perks, Early Park Admission, and bargain rates for general-admission/annual-event tickets weren’t enough to sway you to go the Premier route, Universal has one final ace up its sleeve: free Express Passes after 4:00 pm at both Universal Studios Florida and Islands of Adventure.
-(Just note that this is for basic Express and not Unlimited, which means you can only use your complimentary EP once per participating attraction per day.
+(Just note that this is for basic Express and not Unlimited, which means you can only use your complimentary EP once per participating attraction per day, and it’s not valid at Volcano Bay.
 But, still – it’s free!)

 Still not enough AP benefits for you?
 Fine – there’s just one more item to go over.
 We promise to make it quick.